ajgargan/wikimedia/README.md

 production environment.

 ## Answers
-1. Hosting on AWS
+1. Hosting on AWS.
-2. Not Applicable with my approach
+2. Not Applicable with my approach.
-3. Not going to provide this you can spin this up and self service and read the artifacts
+3. Not going to provide this you can spin this up and self service and read the artifacts.
-4. See below for details and insight into my motivations and thinkings
+4. See below for details and insight into my motivations and thinkings.
-5. This is very difficult given the fact that different "Production" levels have different requirements but I demonstrate below my thinking and design
+5. This is very difficult given the fact that different "Production" levels have different requirements but I demonstrate below my thinking and design.

 ----
 ## Prerequisites